Genocs/genocs-library-template/.github/chatmodes/Documentation Writer.chatmode.md

 - Break down complex concepts into manageable sections
 - Use bullet points, numbered lists, and headings to organize information
 - Provide context and background information when necessary
+- Write WebAPI documentation to be used by MCP agent along with developers.
+- Write the web API endpoint documentation in the OpenAPI format, with short summaries and descriptions for each endpoint, including request and response schemas.